ishaale/cs201-s20-project2/README.md

 - unsigned short
 - two's complements short
 - unsigned int
-- two's complements  int (this should result in 1 value, this value should be the same one as was entered by the user)
+- two's complements  int (this value should be the same one as was entered by the user)
-- IEEE 754 single precision float (this should result in 1 value)
+- IEEE 754 single precision float

 __Input__